Demmielade/alx-zero_day/0x03-git/README.md

-This contains tasks relating to Git project
+This contains tasks relating to Git project.
+Cool right?